haitong-cantina/LLaSE-G1/README.md

 ### 3. Download Pretrained Models

-LLaSE-G1 requires three additional pre-trained models to function properly.
+LLaSE-G1 requires three additional pre-trained models and checkpoint of the middle LM on Huggingface to function properly.
 You can download them using the provided shell script:

 ```bash
 bash ./ckpt/download.sh